– Monday Muse –

 Dear One, I remember being told, by someone very wise, that whenever I was asked by a host, or hostess, “May I get you something to drink?“ that I should not decline.
 That at the very least, I should request a glass of water.
 He said it was the respectful response to a person’s welcoming offer, and that giving permission to be served is an act of kindness…reverse kindness.

 My friend’s suggestion stuck with me.
-And, over and over again, I have noticed how accepting the offer, opposed to declining it, expels tension and opens the door to relaxed conversation.
-Occasionally, I have forgotten, and declined, and was reminded by the following few moments of awkwardness.
+And, over and over again, I have noticed how accepting the offer, instead of declining it, expels tension and opens the door to relaxed conversation.
+Occasionally, I have forgotten and was reminded by the following few moments of awkwardness.
 The shadow which falls after a rejected offer, is usually brief, but need not fall at all.

 One reason my friend’s suggestion remained with me was the result of a past rejection.
 My husband, Ron, had just graduated from Central Michigan College, and we were moving out of our married-housing apartment.
 For the graduation celebration we had been given a beautiful bouquet of flowers.
 Before driving away, with everything we owned, I knocked on the door of the apartment closest to us, and offered our neighbor the bouquet.
 With the closing of the door, I was told, “No, thank you.”
 There I stood, alone in the hallway with my rejected gift in my hand.
 At that moment, even if the flowers had been immediately thrown in the trash, I sorely wished that they had been accepted.
 I stood there feeling like I had been slapped in the face.

 Yes, I know the slapped-in-the-face feeling, and that is how it felt to me.
 How did I come to know the feeling?
 When I was fourteen, I was slapped…by my mother.
 I deserved it.
 Mother never had reason to do it again.